How a Democrat could win in Alabama, in charts

 Folsom Jr., who comes from a famous Alabama political family (his dad was a two-term governor), won with a populist message that sounds straight out of 2016: The need to bring tens of thousand more manufacturing jobs to the state, invest in infrastructure and expand the military's presence.
 He boasted about his his love of church, leisure time spent hunting and years of experience in business.
 He said he'd work like an independent.

 Folsom Jr. didn't win his lieutenant governor race in 2006 just by pure luck, though.
-With his deep connections in Alabama politics (including a dad who was known as "kissing Jim"), he won the right places, the kind that Jones will need to win too, if he's to be carried to victory.
+With his deep connections in Alabama politics (including a dad who was known as "kissing Jim"), he won the right places, the kind that Democratic candidate Doug Jones will need to win too, if he's to be carried to victory.

-Roy Moore has campaigned through multiple allegations of sexual misconduct -- fending off calls for his ouster from congressional Republicans while gaining the endorsement of President Donald Trump -- to find himself on the cusp of winning a seat in the Senate.
+Republican hopeful Roy Moore has campaigned through multiple allegations of sexual misconduct -- fending off calls for his ouster from congressional Republicans while gaining the endorsement of President Donald Trump -- to find himself on the cusp of winning a seat in the Senate.

 But while the state is deep red today, Democrats have won before in Alabama, and a look at Trump's win, Moore's almost-loss and the 2006 lieutenant governor's race could give a road map to how it might happen again.

-Note: CORRECTION: This story has been updated to reflect that Birmingham is Alabama's largest city, not its capital.